joakim/calendar/README.md

 - The year begins at the northward equinox (March) at the prime meridian (UTC)
 - 360 common days, reflecting a full circle
   - Plus 5 or 6 intercalary (epogamenal) days
-- 4 quarters, each having 91 days
+- Divided into 4 quarters, each of 91 days
   - 1 intercalary day
   - 90 common days
-    - Divided into 2, for a total of 8 45-day "months" per year
+    - Divided into 2, for a total of 8 * 45-day "months" per year
-    - Grouped 3 * 3, for a total of 40 9-day "weeks" per year
+    - Grouped 3 * 3, for a total of 40 * 9-day "weeks" per year
 - The remaining 1 or 2 days at the end of the year are intercalary transition days
 - Proposed epoch is the beginning of the human era (10 001 BC)